 Make it easy to understand

 Another important reality when sharing company data: Information should be presented in digestible chunks spread over time.
-Keep in mind your audience and the objective you want to accomplish.
+Keep in mind your audience and the objective you want to accomplish – which is to increase employee engagement.
 Remember that you aren’t presenting to a bunch of accountants or experienced business owners, but line employees who may never have seen a balance sheet or income statement.

 Make the data accessible to non-accountants through the liberal use of charts and graphs.
 This allows you to show the costs of salaries, benefits, equipment, buildings, travel, etc., as percents of the whole rather than to-the-penny line items.